MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-connectors.md

 ### Step Two: Publishing the Customer 360 Dashboard

  1. Bring Customer 360 data to Power BI.
 Open Power BI for Desktop and select **Get Data** at the top menu.

+ //same image as the next one but only with Get Data highlighted:

     <!-- [PBI2] -->

  2. Type Customer 360 in the search field, and then select **Customer 360** on the right-side menu.
-Select **Connect** at the left bottom corner.
+Lastly, Select **Connect** at the left bottom corner.

     <!-- [PBI3] -->